apache/spark/common/utils/src/main/resources/error/README.md

 ## Fields

-### Error class
+### Error condition

-Error classes are a succinct, human-readable representation of the error category.
+Error conditions are a succinct, human-readable representation of the error category.

-An uncategorized errors can be assigned to a legacy error class with the prefix `_LEGACY_ERROR_TEMP_` and an unused sequential number, for instance `_LEGACY_ERROR_TEMP_0053`.
+An uncategorized errors can be assigned to a legacy error condition with the prefix `_LEGACY_ERROR_TEMP_` and an unused sequential number, for instance `_LEGACY_ERROR_TEMP_0053`.

 You should not introduce new uncategorized errors.
 Instead, convert them to proper errors whenever encountering them in new code.

+**Note:** Though the proper term for this field is an "error condition", it is called `errorClass` in the codebase due to an unfortunate accident of history.
+For more details, please refer to [SPARK-46810].

 #### Invariants